HellsJanitor/28-Alphas-Later/README.md

 >[!NOTE]
 >The mod was NOT tested for compatibility with any other mods/modlets, other than the ones that come bundled with it.
 It's recommended to remove any and all other mods/modlets when playing, as troubleshooting any issues that arise from using other untested mods/modlets won't be possible.

+>[!WARNING]
+>The mod is currently NOT SUITABLE for hosted servers, and there are possible issues with peer-to-peer multiplayer games also.

 The download .zip file contains a folder called `\Mods`.
 You can either:

 1. Copy this folder into your game directory, usually `C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die`